exasol/websocket-api/docs/commands/subLoginV1.md

     }
    ```

-4. The server uses username, password, and token (see 3.) to
+4. The server uses `username`, `password`, and `token` (see 3.) to
    authenticate the user.
 If successful, the server replies with an
    "ok" response and a subconnection is established.
 If authentication of
    the user fails, the server sends an "error" response to the client
-   indicating that the login process failed and a subconnection couldn't
+   indicating that the login process failed and a subconnection could not
    be established.

    Response fields: